 As you may have noticed if you read through the posts here, I started writing about our property journey and what happened to me after I was made redundant in 2016.
 It felt pretty bad back then, being effectively thrown on the scrapheap at age 56, but after a couple of months dragging myself around the house, I bucked my ideas up.

 We began sourcing and buying houses.
 I began writing about buying houses.
 It was only then that I realised I could write stuff that people would read online.
 I gained a small following and built a small subscriber list who would receive an email every time I created something new.
 It was great fun.

 The house buying continued, but I found myself being drawn into marketing.
 This was because property investment required a good deal of networking and self promotion, and I recognised that I wasn’t particularly good at it.

 We were going to property seminars and on courses and time and again the presenters were telling us to set up sales funnels and build lists.
-We didn’t know how at that time, so when Samuel Leeds said that he wouldn’t sell his contact list for £10m, I knew I had to sit up and take notice.
+We didn’t know how at that time, so when a property trainer said that he wouldn’t sell his contact list for £10m, I knew I had to sit up and take notice.

 The blog was changing.

 I started looking for training that would allow me to do the things that the gurus were telling me about.
 I had a website and a fair bit of property knowledge, so I decided that my blog was going to change direction away from just property and more towards showing people the stuff i’d discovered, as I discovered it.
 It was quite easy.

 It wasn’t a conscious thing at the time, the blog just evolved.
 As I jumped into the Marketing training i’d found, I realised that i’d automatically but accidentally found my ‘niche’.
 I began learning about how to do it properly.